oogg06/cbr2cbz/README.md

 ``cbrfolder2cbz.py <directory>``

-The script will put CBZ files in the same directory
+The script will put CBZ files in the same directory.
+Please remember that this tool don't support filenames with spaces.
+In case you need to rename many files check ``https://packages.debian.org/wheezy/pyrenamer``

 Introduction
 -------------